 Understanding the Opioid Epidemic traces the causes behind the unprecedented growth in use of prescription opioids and the devastating impact these drugs are having on our country.
 Through personal stories and interviews with experts, the documentary reveals the tragic impact of the overuse of prescription painkillers on individuals, families and communities.
 They are stories that often begin with medical treatment for moderate to severe pain that evolve into drug addiction and death.
 In addition to the personal stories of those impacted by the opioid crisis, the documentary explores the dramatic increase in the use and acceptance of prescription painkillers.

-This WNED-TV Production premiered on PBS on January 17 1018.
+This WNED-TV Production premiered on PBS in January 2018.
 Watch online now.
 Many resources including a Community Engagement Toolkit and Lesson Plans are available on the program website (pbs.org/understandingopiods).

 This WNED PBS production premiered in December 2017.